OKScienceDE/Open_Science_101/README.md

 ## Contributing

-We're happy to invite you to contribute, [please have a look](https://github.com/OKScienceDE/Open_Science_101/blob/master/CONTRIBUTING.md) how and where!
-We expect of all participants to follow the [Code of Conduct](https://github.com/OKScienceDE/Open_Science_101/blob/master/CODE_OF_CONDUCT.md).
+We're happy to invite you to contribute, [please have a look](https://github.com/OKScienceDE/Open_Science_101/blob/master/CONTRIBUTING.md) to see how and where!
+We expect of all participants to follow our [Code of Conduct](https://github.com/OKScienceDE/Open_Science_101/blob/master/CODE_OF_CONDUCT.md).

 ### Mozilla Science Lab Global Sprint 2016 (2nd - 3rd June, 2016)